Check out our YouTube channel to see our independent and sponsor-free video reviews.

 Altogether, the combination of these fit, comfort, function, and form inconsistencies make it seem that the Lazer Vento KinetiCore was designed by putting some new and unique but untested approaches together with some tried and true but earlier generation ones.
 It feels and looks less like a finished or well-executed design and more like a prototype awaiting feedback and further improvements.

-At a top-of-the-market US$300, £249, €300 and available through these links to Competitive Cyclist and Cyclestore, it would take someone with a more suitably shaped head than mine who rides in mild temperatures and appreciates the look of Lazer Vento KinetiCore better than I do.
+At a price of US$300, £249, €300 and available through these links to BTD (BikeTiresDirect), Performance Bike, Sigma Sports, and Amazon, it would take someone with a more suitably shaped head than mine who rides in mild temperatures and appreciates the look of Lazer Vento KinetiCore better than I do.

 In The Know Cycling is ad-free, subscription-free, and reader-supported.
 If you want to help keep it rolling without any added cost to you, buy your gear and kit after clicking the store links on the site.
 When you do, we may earn an affiliate commission that will help me cover the expenses to create and publish our independent, comprehensive, and comparative reviews.
 Thank you, Steve.
 Learn more.